-The PE and Sports premium is additional funding for publicly funded schools in England to make additional and sustainable improvements to the quality of PE and sport they offer.
+The PE and Sports premium is additional funding for schools in England to make additional and sustainable improvements to the quality of PE and sport they offer.
 At Brodetsky, we believe that participation in physical activity is an essential part of both academic and emotional well-being.
 We are part of the Active Schools initiative, therefore regularly participate in many competitive and non-competitive sports events across the city.

-Brodetsky pupils are taught 2 hours of PE a week.
+Brodetsky pupils are taught a minimum 2 hours of PE a week.
 P.E sessions teach children to master basic movements such as running, jumping, throwing and catching and to apply these in a range of activities.
-They are taught to participate in team games, developing simple tactics for attacking and defending by our experienced PE Coaches from TSC Coaching, Mr Hainsworth and Mr Abosh.
-Alongside the sessions with the coaches, the teachers also teach dance and gymnastics which focus on performing using simple movement patterns.
+They are taught to participate in team games, developing simple tactics for attacking and defending, dance and gymnastics by our experienced PE coach and class teachers.

 Key Stage 2

-In year 6 the children have an opportunity to develop their Outdoor and Adventurous Activities as part of a residential trip to Buckden.
+In Year 6 the children have an opportunity to develop their physical skills during outdoor and adventurous activities as part of their residential trip to Buckden.
 This includes map reading orienteering, hill walking, and problem solving as well as team building activities.

 We also utilise our grounds as much as possible for activities such as Forest Schools or orienteering which allow children to develop their participation in outdoor and adventure activities.

 The government has provided additional funding of £150 million per annum to improve provision of Physical Education (PE) and Sport in primary schools.
 In 2017 the funding was doubled nationally, meaning that as a school, Brodetsky Primary is receiving approximately £18,470 for each academic year.
 This funding is ring-fenced and therefore can only be spent on the provision of PE and sport in schools.
 As a school, we must use the funding to make additional and sustainable improvements to the quality of PE and sport that we offer.
 We should use the funding to: